mintlayer/building_on_mintlayer/README.md

 From a resource management perspective, allowing multiple source and destination addresses within a single transaction enables improved performance and space efficiency on the blockchain, compared to what is possible with account-based systems.

 For example, suppose Alice wishes to send some tokens to both Bob and Charlie.
 In a UTXO-based system, we can record this as a single transaction, and thus require only one mention of Alice's signature and public key to be saved on the blockchain.
-In an account-based system, we would need two separate transactions (one from Alice to Bob, and another from Alice to Charlie), and therefor two mentions of Alice's signature and public key, to effect the same change in state.
+In an account-based system, we would need two separate transactions (one from Alice to Bob, and another from Alice to Charlie), and therefore two mentions of Alice's signature and public key, to effect the same change in state.

 ### Chainscript

-Mintlayer implements Chainscript, its own scripting language and a superset [Bitcoin script](https://en.bitcoin.it/wiki/Script).
+Mintlayer implements Chainscript, its own scripting language and a superset of [Bitcoin script](https://en.bitcoin.it/wiki/Script).
 Much like Bitcoin script, Chainscript allows customization of spending conditions on funds transferred from one user to another, and can also be used for simple smart contracts.

 For example, suppose Alice wants to send Bob some money provided he is able to produce a secret password picked by Alice.
 Alice wants to be able to take the funds back if Bob is unable or unwilling to produce the password within 2 days.
 In Chainscript, these conditions are expressed by: